InnoDB maintains a storage area

 caches data changed by insert and update operations, so that

 disk writes can be grouped together for better performance.

 Depending on the typical workload on your system, you might adjust the proportions of the parts within the buffer pool.
 You can tune the way the buffer pool chooses which blocks to cache once it fills up, to keep frequently accessed data in memory despite sudden spikes of activity for operations such as backups or reporting.

 With 64-bit systems with large memory sizes, you can split the buffer pool into multiple parts, to minimize contention for the memory structures among concurrent operations.
-For details, see Section 184.108.40.206.18, “Improvements to Performance from Multiple Buffer Pools”.
+For details, see Section 18.104.22.168, “Using Multiple Buffer Pool Instances”.

 InnoDB manages the pool as a list, using a

 variation of the least recently used (LRU) algorithm.
 When room